Timinator2000/Algorithm_X/16 - your turn/02 - breaking bifid revisited.md

         color_assignments = {letter:{'row':[], 'col':[]} for letter in all_letters_in_plaintext_or_ciphertext}
 ```

+__KEY POINT:__ Using colors as outlined here eliminates the need for any `me_requirements` as outlined in the original discussion.
+The colors enforce sameness.
+In the original discussion, each all-or-none set of 2 events was converted to a group of option requirements used to enforce mutual exclusivity.

 # Enforcing Sameness with Complex Actions

+When this puzzle was originally discussed, I wrote the following:

 >The action steps I can take to build a solution are pretty simple.
 One at a time, a letter of the alphabet (J is excluded) can be placed in one of the 25 squares.
 As for requirements, the only obvious requirements are that every letter be used and every square be covered.